Removed Alien Charged with Illegally Re-entering U.S.

-PITTSBURGH, Pa. - A resident of Mexico has been indicted by a federal grand jury in Pittsburgh on a charge of re-entry into the United States after deportation, United States Attorney David J. Hickton announced today.
+PITTSBURGH - A resident of Mexico, has been indicted by a federal grand jury in Pittsburgh on a charge of reentry of removed alien, United States Attorney David J. Hickton announced today.

-The one-count indictment named Ezequiel Gomez Lopez, 31, of Mexico, as the sole defendant.
+The one-count indictment named Alberto Tejada-Casas, 34, of Mexico as the sole defendant.

-The law provides for a maximum total sentence of two years in prison, a fine of $250,000, or both.
+The law provides for a maximum total sentence of 10 years in prison, three years supervised release, and a fine of $250,000 or both.
 Under the Federal Sentencing Guidelines, the actual sentence imposed would be based upon the seriousness of the offense and the prior criminal history, if any, of the defendant.
-Defendant remains detained.

 Assistant United States Attorney Leo M. Dillon is prosecuting this case on behalf of the government.